wp-plugins/si-contact-form/trunk/readme.txt

 * If you have any questions, feel free to email me also.
 Thanks!

 == Changelog ==

+= 1.1 =
+- (28 Aug 2009) Added multi "email to" contact feature.
+Add as many contacts as you need in Options.
+The drop down list on the contact form will be made automatically.

 = 1.0.3 =
 - (28 Aug 2009) fix options permission bug introduced by last update, sorry